tacheometry/SimpleSignals/README.md

 > ⚠️ **This requires you to have a working [Roblox-TS](https://github.com/roblox-ts/roblox-ts) directory, e.g. after running `rbxtsc init`.
 The [@rbxts/services](https://www.npmjs.com/package/@rbxts/services) package is required too.**

 To install **SimpleSignals**, copy [the source](https://github.com/tacheometry/SimpleSignals/releases) into a `.ts` file under the shared directory of your project.
+You can also use the provided Lua file if you want to use it without Roblox-TS.